-Under Portuguese law, the recourse to arbitration is even mandatory in some dispute areas, as was the case, for some time, with respect to disputes involving intellectual property rights over reference or generic medicines (as per Law no. 62/2011, of December 12), and is still the case in respect of copyright and intellectual property disputes, in particular those involving: rewards for the lease of works protected by copyrights; rights to authorize or prohibit cable retransmission of works protected by copyright; compensation for the recording or reproduction of works; and technological protection measures.
+Under Portuguese law, the recourse to arbitration is even mandatory in some dispute areas, as was the case, for some time, with respect to disputes involving intellectual property rights over reference or generic medicines (as per Law no. 62/2011, of December 12), and is still the case in respect of copyright and intellectual property disputes, in particular those involving: rewards for the lease of works protected by copyrights; rights to authorize or prohibit cable retransmission of works; and technological protection measures.